haavard/tox-weechat/README.md

 Usage
 -----
- - If the plugin does no automatically load, load it with `/plugin load tox`.
+ - If the plugin does not automatically load, load it with `/plugin load tox`.
 You may have to specify the full path to the plugin binary.
  - Create a new profile with `/tox create <name>`.
 The data file is stored in `~/.weechat/tox/` by default.
  - Load your profile and connect to the Tox network with `/tox load <name>`.
  - Change your name with `/name <new name>`.